sns-sakib/face-recognition-based-attendance-system-with-c-sharp-/README.md

 add reference of emgucv files, mysql.dll (you will find the dll file in the internet)

 Features:
-1.Take attendance with Face Recognition system
+1.Take attendance with Face Recognition system( multiple face detection and recognition )
 2. Option to take attenadance manually
 3. Upload student data with excel sheet or manually.
 4. Login system